ut21/whatsapp-parser/README.md

 # whatsapp-parser
-export a chat from whatsapp, put it in parsing_whatsapp.py and generate text frequency plots, reply time plots, etc
+export a chat from whatsapp, put it in plotting.py and run the notebook for plots. put it in text_frequency.ipynb.

+built at the peak of down badness :') hopefully youre using it for nobler causes. atb batman